About

 • A prize is awarded to a “Young Scientist” based on a selection of his or her recent publications.
 This award is sponsored by the Cambridge Crystallographic Data Centre and is presented at the BCA Spring Meeting.

 • A biennial intensive course in structure analysis, which lasts for 10 days and is held at the University of Durham.
-Reports are available for the 2001 and 2003 courses.
 A review of the thoughts that led to the establishment of the Course was published in 2002 in the journal Zeitschrift für Kristallographie [view PDF].
 Although the course is run independently of the CCG, the organisers and teaching staff are usually members of the CCG.